InitKit/InitKit/README.md

 - /u/TheReverend403, reddit.

 > [...] the world doesn't like goto.
 First of all, it can cause all kinds of
 > memory leaks.

 > Your program is simply an attacker's target.

 > As soon as a distro maintainer sees that goto, it'll be rejected.

- - vitimiti, 4chan's technology IRC channel.
+ - vitimiti, a 4chan-associated technology IRC channel.